solvdinc/devlaba01/lectures/09-js-part-4/task.md

 ## An extra task

-Add a UML Diagram of all the thing you have created (png file id ok)
+Add a UML Diagram of all the things you have created (png file is ok)